-In FY 2016, BLA adjusted or settled 14,643 claims that ultimately resulted in authorizing total City outlays of more than $1 billion.[ii]
+In FY 2017, BLA adjusted or settled 13,943 claims that ultimately resulted in authorizing total City outlays of more than $1 billion.2

-For FY 2016, the City paid out $629.5 million in tort claim settlements and judgments—nearly seven percent more than the $588.8 million paid out in FY 2015.[iii]
-These tort claims ranged from slip/trip and fall to medical malpractice, police action, and motor vehicle property damage claims.
+For FY 2017, the City paid out $675.6 million in tort claim settlements and judgments—nearly six percent more than the $639.2 million paid out in FY 2016.3 These tort claims ranged from slip/trip and fall to medical malpractice, police action, and motor vehicle property damage claims.

-In FY 2016, the City paid out $380.9 million in non-tort claims, or “law claims,” a three percent increase from the $371.4 million paid out in FY 2015.
-These law claims include disputes arising from City contracts, equitable claims, refund claims, City employee salary disputes, claims involving Department of Education special education matters, sidewalk assessments, cleanup costs levied on property owners who are in violation of the Mental Hygiene Law, and affirmative claims brought on behalf of the City.
+In FY 2017, the City paid out $343.1 million in non-tort claims, or “law claims,” a ten percent decrease from the $381.1 million paid out in FY 2016.
+These law claims include disputes arising from City contracts, equitable claims, refund claims, City employee salary disputes, claims involving DOE special education matters, equitable claim, sidewalk assessments, and cleanup costs levied on property owners who are in violation of the Mental Hygiene Law.

 ClaimStat Update and Inter-Agency Partnerships

 In an effort to drive down the cost of claims, in 2014, during the first year of Comptroller Stringer’s administration, the Comptroller’s Office launched ClaimStat, a data-driven analysis of claims against the City.
-ClaimStat was introduced to help agencies reduce claims by providing data that identifies practices that lead to costly settlements and judgments against the City.
+ClaimStat was introduced to help agencies reduce claims by providing data that enables agencies to identify practices that lead to costly settlements and judgments against the City.
 Using ClaimStat data, the Comptroller’s Office has released agency-related updates concerning claims, including filing trends and resolved claim payouts.
-In addition, the Comptroller’s Office holds regularly scheduled conference calls and partners with several City agencies in order to share relevant claims data to help agencies better manage risk, implement agency best practices, and efficiently allocate City resources.
+In addition, the Comptroller’s Office holds regularly scheduled conference calls and partners with several City agencies in order to discuss and share relevant claims data to help agencies better manage risk, implement agency best practices, and efficiently allocate City resources.

 Recovery Program Update

-The Comptroller’s Office partners with the Human Resources Administration—particularly with the Office of Child Support Enforcement (OCSE)—to collect reimbursements for public assistance and Medicaid benefits, as well as child support obligations, from claimants who received settlement payouts from the City.
+The Comptroller’s Office partners with the Human Resources Administration—particularly with the Office of Child Support Enforcement (OCSE)—to collect reimbursements for public assistance and Medicaid benefits, as well as child support obligations, from claimants who receive settlement payouts from the City.
 The Comptroller’s Office and the OCSE successfully automated the process to ensure that outstanding payments are processed and collected properly.
-The Comptroller’s Office also works with the New York City Department of Finance to collect on liens, including unpaid parking tickets, against claimants who reach a settlement with the City.
-In FY 2016, BLA collected $7.3 million from claimants with outstanding obligations to the City or with child support orders in arrears compared to $7.3 million in FY 2016.
+The Comptroller’s Office also works with the New York City Department of Finance to collect offsets, including unpaid parking tickets, against claimants who reach a settlement with the City.
+In FY 2017, BLA collected $8.3 million from claimants with outstanding obligations to the City or with child support orders in arrears compared to $7.3 million in FY 2016.